-The base salary for each of our named executive officers for fiscal year 2022 was determined by our compensation committee and is intended to reflect each executive's relative level of experience and responsibility.
+The base salary for each of our named executive officers for fiscal year 2023 was determined by our compensation committee and is intended to reflect each executive's relative level of experience and responsibility.

-In fiscal year 2022, the compensation committee approved a 3.7% annual base salary increase for Mr. Daly, an 11.8% annual base salary increase for Mr. Kober to better align his base salary with experienced industry peers and a 2.6% annual base salary increase for each of Dr. Carlson, Messrs.
+In fiscal year 2023, the compensation committee approved a 3.6% annual base salary increase for Mr. Daly, a 5.3% annual base salary increase for Mr. Kober to better align his base salary with experienced industry peers, and a 3.5% annual base salary increase for each of Dr. Carlson, Messrs.
 Dennehy and Hwang and Ms. Roth, in each case, based on standard merit increases and taking into account the continued desire to align our executive officers' compensation with our industry peers.
-In determining these base salary increases, our compensation committee considered the industry total compensation and proxy statement data discussed above provided by Pearl Meyer.
+In determining these base salary increases, our compensation committee considered the industry total compensation and proxy statement data discussed above.
 Based on such considerations, our compensation committee determined that such base salary increases were appropriate to maintain competitive levels of base salary for each of these individuals.

-The following table shows the annual base salaries for each of our named executive officers as of the end of fiscal year 2022.
+The following table shows the annual base salaries for each of our named executive officers as of the end of fiscal year 2023.